 Spend some time meditating and thinking about the previous year and what you hope for in the coming year.
 Think about what you wish to let go of, what you would like to honour in your life and what you would like to invite into your life.
 Write down your specific goals, wishes, or intentions for the coming year on small pieces of paper.
 Keep these concise and focused on positive growth.

 Before lighting the candle, take a moment to ground yourself and attune to the energy of the season.
-Visualize the symbolic return of light and the potential for personal growth.
+Visualise the symbolic return of light and the potential for personal growth.

 Arrange the written intentions around the base of the candle or in a special container next to it.
 This visually connects your physical intentions with the energy you’re invoking.